carboni-rob/black-swan-data-interview/README.md

 ## To start the app locally

-Simply clone the repository, cd n=in your local folder and run
+Simply clone the repository, cd in your local folder and run

 ### `yarn install`